-What is metadata?
-Metadata is information about a piece of content.
-Metadata is used to describe a blog or a website, or give information about a piece of content within it.
-For example, information contained in a page’s metadata frequently is used to generate the snippets that are used when other sites are taking excerpts of a blog post or a website page.
+For example, the information contained in a page’s metadata is frequently used to generate the snippets that are used when other sites are taking excerpts of a blog post or a website page.
 Other types of metadata may describe the length of a piece of content or what language it’s written in.

 Metadata (literally “data about data”) tells search engines and other systems that consume content useful information about what that content contains.

-When a user searches for specific keywords and phrases, the results typically also show descriptions related to the search inquiry.
-If your website is cool enough to show up in the search results, the viewer probably will see your site’s name embedded with a link to the site.
+When a user searches for specific keywords and phrases, the results also typically show descriptions related to the search inquiry.
+If your website is cool enough to show up in the search results, the viewer will probably see your site’s name embedded with a link to the site.
 Underneath that link is the site description.
 That’s an example of metadata, too.

 Metadata + social media